lupyuen/lupyuen.github.io/src/sbi.md

 # Query the RISC-V CPUs

-_OK so SBI can do trivial things..._
+_OK so OpenSBI can do trivial things..._

 _What about controlling the CPUs?_